tariusagi/private-eth-network/README.md

 # Set up a private Ethereum network
+Normally, we can use either a local network like [Hardhat](https://hardhat.org/) or a public testnet like [Rinkedby](https://www.rinkeby.io/) for testing our dapps.
+But they have their problems.
+Local network like `Hardhat` is more suitable for quick tests, because it is not persistent, which means its state get reset everytime it run.
+Public testnets like `Rinkedby` is slow and we have to ask around or from a faucet for a very limited amount of ethers to use.

+Therefore it's best, in my opinion, to have our own private, persistent testnet running somewhere in your home.
+We will have full control of its settings and configuration.
+We can even create snapshots and backups of that network.
-Guide to set up a private, clique Ethereum network for research and development.

-"Clique" means using Proof-of-Authority consensus mechanism built into Geth (Go Ethereum, an Ethereum node client program).
-PoA is chosen because it allows predefined validators, which is very suitable for a small, even single-node, network like in this guide.
+So, this guide aims to set up a private, "*clique*", Ethereum network for research and development, based on the [Private Networks](https://geth.ethereum.org/docs/interface/private-network) section on the [Go Ethereum](https://geth.ethereum.org), or `Geth`, one of the major node client for Ethereum networks. "*Clique*" means using Proof-of-Authority consensus mechanism built into Geth.
+PoA is chosen for this guide, because it allows predefined validators, which is very suitable for a small, even single-node, network like in this guide.
 More on PoA [here](https://academy.binance.com/en/articles/proof-of-authority-explained).

-Based on this [Private Networks](https://geth.ethereum.org/docs/interface/private-network) link.

-*The following steps was done on a Raspberry Pi 4 (with 4GB RAM) board with a 16GB SD card.*
+*The following steps were done on a Raspberry Pi 4 with a small SD card.*

 ## Install Geth
-Just follow this [Installing Geth](https://geth.ethereum.org/docs/install-and-build/installing-geth#install-on-ubuntu-via-ppas) link.
+Just follow this [Installing Geth](https://geth.ethereum.org/docs/install-and-build/installing-geth#install-on-ubuntu-via-ppas) section.

 ## Create an initial account
-Run `geth account new` and enter your password, Geth should create a new account and output something like:
+At the shell prompt, run `geth account new` and enter your password, Geth should create a new account and output something like:

     ubuntu@pi4:~$ geth account new
     INFO [11-25|18:49:49.063] Maximum peer count                       ETH=50 LES=0 total=50